 This is my first time writing in English so if you happen to spot any mistakes do not hesitate to point them out, I want to learn from them.

-(Needless to say, I don't own the Star Wars universe nor any of its characters.)
+(Needless to say, I do not, sadly, own the Star Wars universe nor any of its characters.)

 "Doctor Aphra, I have need of you."